flashcodes-themayankjha/FKNeoInstaller/README.md

 fkneo
 ```

-This will launch the `fkneo-cli` and you can start using the commands.
+This will launch the `FkNeoInstaller-cli` and you can start using the commands.

 ## Commands